cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production-validation.md

 ### Production validation testing

 1. Transit provider staff (or Cal-ITP staff) does live test in the field.
-1. Transit provider staff uses the Merchant Portal to verify the taps and discounts were successful.
+1. Transit provider staff verify the taps and confirm that discounts were applied.
 1. Cal-ITP uses logs from Azure to verify the user was associated to the customer group.
 1. Cal-ITP verifies that Amplitude analytic events are being sent.